 Focusing on the hard subjects at first is probably one of the best tips for exam preparation.

-When you start with a fresh mind, you will be able to grasp the heard topics easily and finish it off.
+When you start with a fresh mind, you will be able to grasp the heard topics easily and finish them off.
 The easy topics may seem even easier once you’re done with the tough ones.
-Also, don’t waste time on any topics if you can’t grasp it.
+Also, don’t waste time on any topics if you can’t grasp them.
 Just skip through it and come back to it later once everything is done.